British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

   - Criminal- 2

 Judges/Justices will be mandated to complete a total of 10 Cases throughout the course of a month.
 This may be excused by approval from the Chief Justice.

+### Court Policy 2022-01

+In an extraordinary circumstance, the courts, other than the Court of Appeal, may allow the selection as a counselor, one who is not an attorney at law, if the proposed counselor and the party agrees.

 ---